lizuqiliang/SimpleClickSearch/README.md

 * D: Baidu
 * H: Yahoo

-Configure hotkey settings through the SimpleClickSearch menu on the top right of your browser.
+Configure hotkey settings through the Simple.Click.Search. menu on the top right of your browser.

 Note: Some textboxes will automatically focus when a key is held.
 This behaviour may interfere with SimpleClickSearch.